-This centre based minibreak showcases the area from the comfort of a 3* Lakeside hotel in Alleghe so you have the flexibility to cycle or relax as suits you best.
-Each of the 4 days rides has 3 options so will suit both novice cyclists to the mountains, and experienced col climbers.
-As with our other Classic Cols holidays, the unique thing about this type of holiday is its flexibility – you really can ride as much or as little as you like, at a pace that suits you without holding up or being held up by others in the group.
+This centre based mini break showcases the area from the comfort of a 4* lakeside hotel in Alleghe so you have the flexibility to cycle or relax as suits you best.
+Each of the 4 day rides has 3 options, so will suit both cyclists who are new to the mountains as well as experienced col climbers.
+As with our other Classic Cols style holidays, the unique thing about this type of holiday is its flexibility – you really can ride as much or as little as you like, at a pace that suits you without holding up or being held up by others in the group.
 That said, with a group of 20, you can be sure to find someone else on the trip with similar aspirations to you, whether that be sampling a glass of prosecco in a rustic village bar, or taking on every optional climb on offer.

-Please read our Trip Notes for everything you need to know to see if this is the right holiday for you, and and for the latest travel advice from the Foreign & Commonwealth Office including security and local laws, plus passport and visa information, check www.gov.uk/foreign-travel-advice.
+Please read our Trip Notes for everything you need to know to see if this is the right holiday for you, and and for the latest travel advice from the Foreign, Commonwealth & Development Office including security and local laws, plus passport and visa information, check www.gov.uk/foreign-travel-advice.

 Departure Dates & Prices

 We are pleased to offer some tempting discounts off the basic trip cost (not including extras such as single rooms or bike hire):